NEW! Online. Intensive. Hands-On.

 Go beyond the theory of DDD and see how your team can actually use DDD to accelerate your strategic initiatives in a way that helps you design for the business’ competitive advantage.
 Emphasis is placed on software development as a craft by embracing software design in source code that works within the framework of agile processes, and de-emphasizes attempts to solve real strategic business software initiatives by throwing technology at the problem.
 The event is best for senior and mid-level software developers and architects interested in software craftsmanship and learning domain modeling using the Domain-Driven Design (DDD) approach.
 If your organization is looking for the way forward with Microservices, consider this workshop an essential foundation.
 This is a hands-on workshop.
 Students are strongly encouraged to engage in workshop exercises and write source code that includes implementing multiple interacting Microservices, as DDD Bounded Contexts, that are event-driven.
 You will use DDD strategic and tactical design in your implementations.
 Exercises are worked within a Peer-to-Peer Economy business, involving e-commerce in a whole new light.

 This live online workshop is fully redesigned for the best online experience and includes all the great content of the best-selling on-site training.
 Break up your day with a morning or afternoon of DDD training and then get back to your regular development work.
 You are going to love this format!
+Register now.

 Strategic Domain-Driven Design